denisecase/datafun-06-spec/README.md

 You may use your own data if you have permission and there is no confidential information included.
 Be careful with your data selection and ensure you have rights to use the content.

 ## Requirements

-### 1. Environment Setup
+### 1. Create and Manage Project Virtual Environment

-1. **Create** and **activate** the project virtual environment.
+This project uses external packages, which are not included in the Python Standard Library - we must install them.
+To keep our project separate from all other Python projects, we will create and manage a local project virtual environment.
-1. Install all required packages into your local project virtual environment.
+We'll install our packages into the local project virtual environment.
-1. After installing the required dependencies, update or generate a  **requirements.txt** file.
-1. Add a **.gitignore** file to your project with useful entries.
-See [.gitignore](.gitignore) example.
-1. Document the steps and commands in your README.md.
+For the recommended process with detailed steps and commands, see [PROJECT_VIRTUAL_ENV.md](PROJECT_VIRTUAL_ENV.md).

 ### 2. Project Start